Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Import your `App` component, which will complete greeting the user.

-You need to make sure your app gets rendered to the browser.
+Make sure your app gets rendered to the browser.
 To do that, call the `render()` method from the `React DOM `package you imported.

 #### index.js